Data-Integrity-Group/WelcomeNewUsers/README.md

   - review the CAD/USD product DanS has suggested
     - test exhaustively in order the refine the Banking Operations methodologies we use actively
       - the documentation is now available
-  - increase the focus on OnTheList
-     - suggest ( and assign ) Business Case responsibilitiy
-       - immediately after -02-27
-         - emphasize that this is slipping ever more due to delays like Loom.
-           - always chasing candyland rainbows
-             - 0226: loom license now acquired
-       - 0303: this should likely be a separate (external ?)page
-         - DiigoH outliner?

 ## 2022-08